 My name is David and I am a disaster addict.
 I break into shivers at any mention of the word subduction.
-I live for the moment when the fault line shifts and throws us into the throes of the inevitable natural disaster.
-I’m no expert.
-I want people to consider an earthquake’s aftermath and really contemplate what it will be like to not be able to take a real shower for six months.*** My own preparation includes a water supply that isn’t up to the two-week standard yet and a few spare cans of kidney beans.
+I live for the moment, the moment when the fault line shifts and throws us into the throes of the inevitable natural disaster.
+I’m no expert but people need to consider an earthquake’s aftermath and contemplate what it will be like to scrounge for food and water and not be able to take a real shower for six months.
+(1) My own preparation includes a water supply that isn’t up to the two-week standard yet and a few spare cans of kidney beans.
 I might be on a three or four bean per diem until things return to normal.
 I have yet to check the expiration date on those weird nutrition bars with the five-year shelf life that I would only consider eating if starvation were imminent.
-This earthquake preparation event was an opportunity to reinforce what I know and learn something too.
+This earthquake preparation event was an opportunity to reinforce what I know and learn something new.
 A chance to improve my knot tying skills was an added bonus.

 The talk was standing room only with an average age that could only be described as old.
 Young people might have better things to do or they only go to earthquake talks that serve beer.
 The lecture reinforced the need to plan.
 I realized I hadn’t even thought about how we’d get out of our new house if it were on fire.
-It’s much harder if you have to figure it out when the house is actually on fire.
+It’s much harder if you have to figure it out when the house is actually ablaze.
 The same goes for an earthquake.
 Who’s going to check on your living quarters and pets?
 How will anyone get across the river if all the bridges collapse?
 I did meet a woman once who kept a portable raft in her car for that very reason.
+Answers to questions like these are a necessary part of disaster planning.

 Red Cross representative Libet Steiff started her talk saying, “If we’re lucky we’ll die of something else before this is ever an issue.”
 Ah, to die any other way than from an earthquake.
-She covered topics worth pondering including pet plans, out-of-town contacts for communication, building survival kits and figuring out a safe place for them.
-There’s also water to collect and store, back supply of medications to stock pile, copies of important documents to make and the sanitation considerations that will have you scrambling for a poo pamphlet or two.
+That’s somehow reassuring.
+She covered topics worth pondering including pet plans, out-of-town contacts for communication, building survival kits and figuring out a safe place to store them.
+There’s also water to collect and store, a back supply of medications to stock pile, copies of important documents to make and the sanitation considerations that will have you scrambling for a poo pamphlet or two.

 I’m not one to preach to coworkers, friends or strangers but embracing the idea that a debilitating earthquake could happen is important.
 People need to get their heads around this possible scenario and work up some preparation basics.
 It’s not necessary to go overboard and build an earthquake-proof bomb shelter but a bit of planning will pay off if things get rocky.